 - Windscreen – confirm there aren’t any large chips or cracks that could affect your vision.

 - Seatbelts – make sure they work correctly, and there is no damage to them.

 - Shock absorbers – push the corners of the car down.
 It should bounce and then return to the starting point.
 (Extra movement or noise may mean new shock absorbers are required).

 - Wheel alignment and tyre pressures – it’s essential the wheels are aligned correctly, and tyres inflated to correct pressure.
 Don’t forget the tyres should be a minimum tread of 1.6 mm to be legal.

 - Light bulbs – casings should be free of damage or cracks.
 Check all lights work, including indicators, fog lights and number plate lights.

 If your car passes the MOT

-Assuming your car passes, you will receive a new VT20 MOT certificate valid for a further year.
-The certificate will also detail any recommended advisory work.
-This is any potential problem that was not bad enough to result in a test failure.
+Assuming your vehicle passes, you will receive a new VT20 MOT certificate valid for a further year.
+The Certificate will also detail any recommended advisory work, a potential problem that was not bad enough to result in a test failure.